-Your spine is a very common cause of chest pain, which can be fixed by treatment of your thoracic spine and rib cage.
-However, chest pain originating from your spine won't kill you, but a heart attack can!
+Your spine is a common cause of chest pain, which we can resolve by treating your thoracic spine and rib cage.
+However, chest pain originating from your spine won’t kill you, but a heart attack can!

-- Spinal Discs can refer pain through your chest wall like a knitting needle.
-Coughing or Sneezing hurts.
+- Spinal Discs can refer pain through to your anterior chest wall like a knitting needle.
+Coughing or sneezing hurts.

-- Spinal Facet Joints refer pain around your rib cage.
+- Spinal Facet Joints refer to pain that travels around your rib cage.
 Trunk movements will aggravate or ease your pain.